Switch location / audience type

 The information provided is not to be treated as specific advice.
 It has no regard for the specific investment objectives, financial situation or needs of any specific person or entity.

-The tax treatment of all investments depends upon individual circumstances and the levels and basis of taxation may change in the future.
+The tax treatment of all investments depends upon individual circumstances and the levels and bases of taxation may change in the future.
 Investors should discuss their financial arrangements with their own tax adviser before investing.

 Investment involves risk and you may not get back what you invest.
 It’s not suitable for everyone.